Ken Blackwell

 John Kenneth Blackwell (born February 28, 1948) is an American politician, author, and conservative activist who served as the mayor of Cincinnati, Ohio (1979–1980), the Ohio state treasurer (1994–1999), and Ohio secretary of state (1999–2007).
 He was the Republican candidate for governor of Ohio in 2006, the first African American major-party candidate for governor of Ohio.
-He is currently a senior fellow for family empowerment with the Family Research Council.
-He currently sits as Vice-President of the Executive Committee of the Council For National Policy and is a member of the Council on Foreign Relations.
+He is a senior fellow at the Family Research Council.
+He is vice president of the executive committee of the Council For National Policy and is a member of the Council on Foreign Relations.

 Early life and education

-Blackwell was born in Alliance, Ohio, the son of Dana, a part-time nurse, and George Blackwell, a meatpacker.
+Blackwell was born in Alliance, Ohio, the son of Dana, a part-time nurse, and George Blackwell, a meat packer.
 He has two brothers, Carl and Charles.
-He married his wife Rosa in 1969 while he was in college.
-They have three children, Kimberly, Rahshann, and Kristin.
-He is the nephew of Olympic long-jumper DeHart Hubbard, who was the first Black athlete to win a gold medal in an individual Olympic event, jumping more than 24 feet at the 1924 Paris Olympics.
+He married his wife, Rosa, in 1969 while he was in college.
+They have three children.
+Blackwell is the nephew of Olympic long-jumper DeHart Hubbard, who was the first Black athlete to win a gold medal in an individual Olympic event, jumping more than 24 feet at the 1924 Paris Olympics.

-Blackwell grew up in Cincinnati's Avondale and West End neighborhoods.
+Blackwell grew up in the Avondale and West End neighborhoods in Cincinnati.
 He attended Samuel Ach Junior High School and graduated from Hughes High School, where he met his future wife.

-Blackwell attended Xavier University in Cincinnati, Ohio on a football scholarship.
+Blackwell attended Xavier University in Cincinnati on a football scholarship.
 He received a Bachelor of Science degree in psychology from Xavier in 1970 and his Master of Education degree, also from Xavier, in 1971.
 After college, he was invited to the Dallas Cowboys' training camp; he gave up football when told he would have to convert from linebacker to offensive lineman.
 He taught at Xavier from 1974 to 1991.

 He has served as a trustee of Wilberforce University and Wilmington College.
-On April 25, 1987, Kenneth Blackwell was made a Mason-on-Sight by Grand Master Odes J. Kyle Jr. of the Most Worshipful Prince Hall Grand Lodge of Ohio; thereby making him a Prince Hall Freemason.
+On April 25, 1987, Blackwell was made a Mason-on-Sight by Grand Master Odes J. Kyle Jr. of the Most Worshipful Prince Hall Grand Lodge of Ohio; thereby making him a Prince Hall Freemason.
 This African-American branch of Freemasonry was founded in the 19th century.